|Previous College:||New Mexico State|

 A 2011 graduate of Pleasant Valley High School in Chico, Calif…a three-sport athlete, she played volleyball, softball and basketball for the Vikings…played three years of varsity volleyball…she was a first team all-league and all-section choice as well as team MVP during her junior and senior seasons after helping the volleyball squad to league and section titles both years…those teams combined for a 74-15 overall record and 26-1 league mark…as a senior (2010), she finished first in the state with 684 kills, and third in the state with an average of 6.3 kills per set…also had 57 aces and 362 digs (3.4 digs per set) while hitting .389 that year…averaged 5.1 kills and 2.8 digs per set as a junior…in addition, she was an all-league and all-section selection with both the basketball and softball teams during her senior year…was also a third team all-state selection in softball in 2011.

-Parents are Kevin and Marv Mansfield…an undeclared major…played club volleyball for Redding’s Shasta Creations, the same club that produced former Sacramento State standouts Lindsay Haupt, Jennifer Ferguson and Desiree Hoyum.
+Parents are Kevin and Marv Mansfield…a biology major…played club volleyball for Redding’s Shasta Creations, the same club that produced former Sacramento State standouts Lindsay Haupt, Jennifer Ferguson and Desiree Hoyum.